-Muhammad Ali's Best Fight Moments
+PHOTOS: Muhammad Ali's Most Iconic Fight Moments

 Despite their differences, King and Ali had a strong bond

-The bond between King and Ali was surprising: Ali was the world’s most famous boxer, and an outspoken member of the Nation of Islam, a black separatist group that preached non-integration and revolution.
+The bond between King and Ali was surprising: Ali was the world’s most famous boxer, and an outspoken member of the Nation of Islam, a Black separatist group that preached non-integration and revolution.
 That was the opposite of King’s ideals of nonviolent protest and integration.

-During the 1960s, the men found themselves on two different sides of a growing rift between King’s Civil Rights Movement, on the one hand, and the NOI’S turbulent vision of black power, on the other.
+During the 1960s, the men found themselves on two different sides of a growing rift between King’s Civil Rights Movement, on the one hand, and the NOI’S turbulent vision of Black power, on the other.

 But the men had much in common.
 Both had grown up in the segregated South.
-They were arguably the two most famous black men in America — King for his protests and preaching, Ali for his astonishing athleticism.
+They were arguably the two most famous Black men in America — King for his protests and preaching, Ali for his astonishing athleticism.

 And by the end of the 1960s, they were two of the most hated men in the United States, too.
 Racists branded them both with ugly stereotypes.
-They decried King’s insistence on the dignity and worth of black men and his agitation on behalf of the poor, and derided Ali’s insistence on black pride, from his name change in 1964 to his resistance to the Vietnam War as a white man’s fight.
+They decried King’s insistence on the dignity and worth of Black men and his agitation on behalf of the poor, and derided Ali’s insistence on Black pride, from his name change in 1964 to his resistance to the Vietnam War as a white man’s fight.

 Publicly, the men could not seem more opposed.
-“Integration is wrong,” Ali said in 1964 when King was at the height of his visibility for nonviolent protests and calls to integrate black people into a white-dominated society.
+“Integration is wrong,” Ali said in 1964 when King was at the height of his visibility for nonviolent protests and calls to integrate Black people into a white-dominated society.
 “White people don’t want it, the Muslims don’t want it...
 I don’t join integration marches and I never hold a sign.”

 Meanwhile, King repeatedly declined to engage with the Nation of Islam and turned down an invitation by Malcolm X, the NOI’s most visible figure, to march together.
 “I totally disagree with many of his political and philosophical views,” King said later.

 He may just as well have been speaking of Ali.
-But ironically, the issue that made Ali one of the most hated black men in America brought both men together.
+But ironically, the issue that made Ali one of the most hated Black men in America brought both men together.
 In 1966, Ali announced that he would refuse to serve in the Vietnam War.
 “Man, I ain’t got no quarrel with them Viet Cong,” he said.
 To Ali, the war was both unethical and not his to fight.